kreja/generator-ants/README.md

 * bundle third-party packages into vendor.js and vendor.css, so you needn't require them in your file.
 Third-party packages included:
     * jquery

+> In order to make the browser open automatically, I use the CodeYellowBV/webpack-dev-server#98fd2f45b4a81 version of webpack-dev-server, which is not a published version.
+You can replace it with a stable version.

 ## Getting Started